theos/theos.dev/docs/Logos-Hook-Splitting.md

 extern "C" void InitGroup();
 ```

 Finally, *Shared.h* can be imported into the Logos file that contains your constructor.
-Calling the static function will initialize the group from Group.xm and run its hooks:
+Calling the static function will initialize the group from Group.xmi and run its hooks:

 ```objc
 // Tweak.xm